 Additionally, the federal government (in conjunction with the states) offers the myfuture site with information about career plans, training and education.

 These agencies all assume a fairly similar, and eminently logical, path to career success.
-It starts with you – your talents, desires and values – because a successful career is ultimately one in which you love what you do and feel happy and fulfilled.
+It starts with you – your talents, desires and values – because a successful career is ultimately one that brings you happiness and fulfilment.

 So let’s take a look at four important steps that can help you with developing a career plan.